Special educational needs and disability (SEND)

-The Spires College is proud to be the designated secondary school in Torbay for students with hearing impairments.
+We are proud to be the designated secondary school in Torbay for students with hearing impairments.
 As such, we have local authority funded places to ensure that Torbay has educational provision available for young people with a range of hearing loss.
-As part of this provision, we have a Hearing Support Centre led by the Local Authority Advisory Teacher, a specialist teacher of the deaf, Mr Lee Fullwood, and LSAs with training and experience that allows us to offer specialist support for students with hearing loss.
+As part of this provision, we have a Hearing Support Centre led by Mr Lee Fullwood who is the Local Authority Advisory Teacher and a specialist teacher of the deaf.
+Mr Fullwood is supported by LSAs with training and experience that allows us to offer specialist support for students with hearing loss.

 Where necessary, we tailor educational programmes for individuals that include regular lessons delivered by Mr Fullwood.
 The Hearing Support Centre is purpose built especially for use by students with hearing impairments and the college operates a FM system linked to hearing aids to ensure that our students with hearing loss can access mainstream lessons.

 Enhanced Provision for Autistic Spectrum Condition

 We are also proud to be a designated secondary school in Torbay for students who have ASC needs.
 As part of this provision we have specialist staff and LSAs with training and experience that allows us to offer specialist support for students on the Autistic Spectrum.
 Places in our enhanced provision are allocated via the local authority SEND Team.
 Students must have an EHCP and a full ASC diagnosis.
 For further details, please contact the SEND Team at Torbay Local Authority or our SENDCo.

 If you have any queries regarding any of the above SEND provisions, please contact our Special Educational Needs and Disabilities Co-ordinator, Mrs Katherine Hurst, by sending an email to email@example.com